ismailoksuz/Web-Projects/Global-Urban-Rail-Transit/README.md

 ## Dataset Source

-The dataset is also available on Kaggle: [Global Urban Rail Transit Dataset](https://www.kaggle.com/datasets/ismailoksuz/global-urban-rail-transit-dataset)
+The dataset used in this application was created and compiled by the author.
+It is also available on Kaggle: [Global Urban Rail Transit Dataset](https://www.kaggle.com/datasets/ismailoksuz/global-urban-rail-transit-dataset)

 ## Author